mostafabarmshory/mblowfish/README.md

 		visible: function(){
 			return ...;
 		},
-		raw: true // determines DOM element of this toolbar is a toolbar itself and should not be wrapped to toolbar });
+		raw: true // Optional.
+Determines DOM element of this toolbar is a toolbar itself and should not be wrapped to toolbar });

 </code>